Brand Storytelling in Corporate Communications | Fidelity Investments

 Since our strategy and story were clear and simple, everyone was on-board.
 That kind of consensus led to a smooth shoot and an easy edit.

-Best of all, the result of our all-night script development session was something really special: a faux-documentary that had them laughing in the aisles, and led to highly successful series of conferences for Fidelity.
+Best of all, the result of our all-night script development session was something really special: a faux-documentary that had people laughing in the aisles, and led to highly successful series of conferences for Fidelity.